 Dining Services collects both pre- and post- consumer food waste for transportation to a commercial composting facility.
-Each day the Medford campus composts about 1000 lbs. of food.
-235 tons of food were composted in 2010-2011.Since 2001, the total amount of food composted has increased by over 200%.
+Each day the Medford campus composts over 1000 lbs. of food.
+251 tons of food were composted in 2011-2012.
+Since 2001, the total amount of food composted has increased by over 235%.